forks/Kindle-note-export/README.md

 ## usage

-php -f src/kindle2txt.php MyClippingFile [TITLES]
+Usage: [OPTION] -f MyClippingFile

+options:
+-t list only the book titels.
+-f file.
+The file containing the clippings.